-So I set out to figure out the best ways to overcome criticism and rejection and tested them in action – the first time we got a bad review, the first time someone said my idea wasn’t a winner – and then finetuned them based on my own experiences.
+I set out to figure out the best ways to overcome criticism and rejection and tested them in action.
+The first time we got a bad review and the first time someone said my idea wasn’t a winner.
+I then finetuned them based on my own experiences.
 What resulted are these 5 tips which I believe are the key to getting through criticism and rejection, in no matter what area of your life you experience them, like a champ.

 Acknowledge How You Feel

 Not to get all therapist on you, but I think the first step to overcoming criticism and rejection is to acknowledge that it sucks.
-There are too many self-help books and voices out there telling us to let negativity roll off our backs but what they fail to realize is we need to fully acknowledge and accept something before we can let it go.
+There are too many self-help books and voices out there telling us to let negativity roll off our backs.
+What they fail to realize is we need to fully acknowledge and accept something before we can let it go.

-So when I receive a criticism or a rejection, the first thing I do is loudly state how I feel (this is usually done alone in my office so as to not concern the people around me).
-I will literally stand in the middle of my office and yell “This really sucks!” (and yes, there is a usually an expletive thrown in there).
+So when I receive criticism or a rejection, the first thing I do is loudly state how I feel.
+This is usually done alone in my office so as to not concern the people around me.
+I will literally stand in the middle of my office and yell “This really sucks!” (and yes, usually there’s an expletive thrown in there).

-Once I’ve acknowledged that it does in fact suck, I’m in a better spot for two reasons – first, because I’ve had the chance to let go some of that negativity through verbal expression.
+Once I’ve acknowledged that it does in fact suck, I’m in a better spot for two reasons.
+First, because I’ve had the chance to let go of some of that negativity through verbal expression.
 If you don’t know what I mean, the next time you are upset about something, find a quiet corner in your house and scream at the top of your lungs.
 Trust me, it works.
-Secondly, acknowledging how I feel is my way of giving myself a hug – I’m telling myself that it’s okay to feel bad about the situation instead of feeling guilty about it.
+Secondly, acknowledging how I feel is my way of giving myself a hug.
+I’m telling myself that it’s okay to feel bad about the situation instead of feeling guilty about it.
 Once I’ve given myself that compassion, it’s a lot easier to find the strength to move through it.